pdf-raku/Font-FreeType-raku/docs/Font/FreeType/Glyph.md

 top-bearing()

-The vertical distance from the baseline to the top of the glyph's bbox.It is usually positive for horizontal layouts, and negative for vertical ones.
+The vertical distance from the baseline to the top of the glyph's bbox.
+It is usually positive for horizontal layouts, and negative for vertical ones.

+This method is only available if the font face `has-vertical-metrics` is True.

+head
+====

+bottom-bearing()

+The vertical distance from the baseline to the bottom of the glyph's bbox.

 This method is only available if the font face `has-vertical-metrics` is True.